|

 that you can have all for yourself in the company of those who choose to

 follow you.
-So, God created hell and gave it to Satan with the
+So, God allowed Satan to have hell with the

 understanding that anyone who wants to reject love for the sake of self-interest